 Not exactly, per serving these flapjacks contains about 300 calories, the equivalent to 1.5 mars bars.
 If you made the above clean eating recipe and ate one flapjack per day.
 You’d consume 2100 calories extra per week, the same as 10 pints of beer.

 When something is made of unprocessed ingredients, it doesn’t automatically mean it’s healthy or good for weight-loss.

 In fact, I really hate it when so-called experts recommend recipes such as the one above.
 It frustrates me that some poor soul with go out, buy raw honey, virgin coconut oil and other expensive ingredients to make a healthy and slimming snack, really trying to do the right thing.
 Only to find they after 1-2 weeks they haven’t lost a single pound on the scales.
 Frustrated and confused they then give up.

 It’s all about education

-We’d also recommend eating more high protein foods whether processed like low fat cheese and whey protein or unprocessed like eggs, lentils and lean meats.
-Next we’d recommend more fruits and vegetables because this makes you feel fuller and naturally eat less calories.
+We’d also recommend eating more high protein foods whether processed like low-fat cheese and whey protein or unprocessed like eggs, lentils and lean meats.
+Next, we’d recommend more fruits and vegetables because this makes you feel fuller and naturally eat fewer calories.

 Suddenly with simple small changes that don’t break the bank or cut out entire foods out weight-loss just seems to happen.

 As you can see, although eating natural foods can be good for us.
-Recipes made from natural ingredients, aren’t always good for weight-loss.
-If all the ingredients are dense source of calories a recipe will still likely lead to weight-gain.
+Recipes made from natural ingredients aren’t always good for weight-loss.
+If all the ingredients are a dense source of calories a recipe will still likely lead to weight-gain.